A recent study by Oxfam explained the distribution of wealth which to many people is alarming.

 The report states that 85 individuals in the world have more combined wealth than the poorest 3.5 billion.

 It further states about our country: “In the US, where the gap between rich and poor has grown at a faster rate than any other country, the top 1% captured 95% of growth since 2009.
 During that time, 90% of American became poorer.”

 The “rich get richer” as the old saying goes and the gap between rich and the number of poor widens every day.
 Of course, the obvious way to balance out the deficit would be to add all the money together and give each an equal share.
 If my memory of history is accurate, this has been tried in the past — it was called Communism.

 I wish everyone on planet earth could have all their needs met and live a long and happy life.
 That being said, the rich will always have an advantage over the poor.
 Instead of discussing the variance between the rich and the poor, how about those of us in the middle, the other 4 billion here on planet earth?
 Those of us who work at a job, save money and educate their children are the ones who are the middle class, so how do we get ahead?

 How do we accumulate more money?
 How do we become millionaires?
 My answer is simple: we don’t need to.
 Ask yourself, what good is a pile of money?
 Does it represent success?
 Does it acknowledge your efforts?
-Yes it does, but it is really not important.
+Yes, it does, but it is not important.

 What is important is cash flow, having enough money to live as well as you desire.
 Now I know there are those whose desire to accumulate a large amount of money.
-To me, having an income that I cannot out live is far more important.
+To me, having an income that I cannot outlive is far more critical.